miters/gdmux/README.md

 You need to install Go. https://github.com/ethereum/go-ethereum/wiki/Installing-Go

+You need to install mercurial. `$ sudo apt-get install mercurial meld`

 For the Go parts, everything should work with `go get`.
-Run `go get github.com/LHSRobotics/gdmux/cmd/gdmux` and gdmux will be installed in your Go bin directory.
+Run `go get github.com/MITERS/gdmux/cmd/gdmux` and gdmux will be installed in your Go bin directory.

 ## Quickstart